 Issues (and Supporting Information Sources) HAZARDS AND HAZARDOUS MATERIALS: Would Impact Determination in the Certified EIR Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impact or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Certified EIR's Mitigation Measures Addressing Impacts (a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+Certified EIR's Mitigation Measures Addressing Impacts TIAZANDO AND TIAZANDOUS MATENIALS.
+Would tilo project. (a) Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
 Less than Significant No No No No